vincentmonden/project-EM1/README.txt

     The form: [xposition(meter), yposition(meter), capacitance(pico farad)]

 dist: distance between the plates (in meter)
-voltpos: point where the voltage is wanted to be measured. (in meter)
+voltpos: point where the desired quantities are wanted to be measured. (in meter)
+    -> Can be a list of points

+what: What do you want to plot?
+options: - 'volt': time-domain voltage
+         - 'Z': Transfer impedance

 {
     "epsr": 1,